 The Birds Eye Omega-3 Fish Finger in the UK moves consumers away from their beloved but endangered cod finger

-Companies are established in Turkey and Russia.
+Iglo establishes a presence in Russia.
 The UK launches ‘Baked-to-Perfection’ one of the biggest food launches to date.

 ‘Forever Food’ the integrated corporate sustainability program is introduced.
 Iglo frozen poultry is launched across continental Europe.
 In October, Permira acquires the Findus brand in Italy from Unilever – the one-time Unilever frozen businesses are re-united